 If Raffel's fiction is in danger of being overlooked, this admittedly might be due to its rather infrequent appearance.
 Her first book, the story collection In the Year of Long Division, came out in 1995, her first novel, Carrying the Body, was published in 2002, while a second collection of stories, Further Adventures in the Restless Universe, appeared in 2010.
-(Raffel's author page indicates that a new book will soon be published, although it is described as a further work of nonfiction, a "cultural biography," rather than fiction).
 The long intervals between books apparently comes not from wavering ambition but an overabundance of care, as Raffel has spoken in interviews of taking up to a year on one of her stories, most of which are seldom more than a half-dozen pages long.

 Fishing was the only sport in our town.
 How it was.
 Pick.
 Any house in our town was any house in our town.
 Any wind in our town was the wind in our town.
 Down was down.
 Queasy was a way of life.
 Bored to crackers, snap, kerplunk. ("We Were Our Age")